aws/sagemaker-python-sdk/README.rst

 Amazon SageMaker can perform only operations that the user permits.
 You can read more about which permissions are necessary in the `AWS Documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html>`__.

-The SageMaker Python SDK should not require any additional permissions.
+The SageMaker Python SDK should not require any additional permissions aside from what is required for using SageMaker.
 However, if you are using an IAM role with a path in it, you should grant permission for ``iam:GetRole``.

 Licensing